JMZeman/OOPFinalProject/README.md

    4. hybrid language
        > able act like a oop language and something more akin to C
 ### Name spaces
+- C#
+  1. used to define scope
+  2. can declare another namespace inside.
+ - C++
+   1. Used to define a scope for identifiers
+   2. typacly declared in the header file
 ### Types
  - C#
    1. C# supports simple data types like book, int, float, and also data types such as struct